project-copacetic/copacetic/website/docs/faq.md

 If you find that your storage is rapidly being taken up after working with Copa, run `docker system prune`.
 This will prune all unused images, containers and caches.

+## How does Copa determine what tooling image to use?

+All images being passed into Copa has their versioning data carefully stripped so that an appropriate tooling image can be obtained from a container repository.

+Debian: All debian images have their `minor.patch` versioning stripped and `-slim` appended. e.g. if `debain:12.6` is passed in, `debian:12-slim` is used as the tooling image.

+Ubuntu: All Ubuntu images use the same versioning that was passed in. e.g. if `ubuntu:24.04` is passed in, `ubuntu:24.04` will be used for the tooling image.

+There is one caveat for Ubuntu images.
+If an Ubuntu image is being patched without a Trivy scan, Copa is unable to parse a scan for versioning information.
+In these scenarios, Copa will fallback to `debian:stable-slim` as the tooling image.

+RPM: All RPM-based images will use `mcr.microsoft.com/cbl-mariner/base/core:2.0` as the tooling image.

+APK: APK-based images never use a tooling image.

 ## Can I replace the package repositories in the image with my own?

 :::caution